 Mission and Goals

 Throughout our programs, we emphasize that professionals are most effective when they integrate the best available research with pedagogical and clinical practice.
-Practitioners, therefore, in their design and implementation of effective programming, should draw from the extant research base and implement their own file-based evaluations of program appropriateness and efficacy.
+Practitioners, therefore, in their design and implementation of effective programming, should draw from the extant research base and implement their own filed based evaluations of program appropriateness and efficacy.
 This data-based decision-making integrates the fullest range of evidence that should be considered in order to promote and enhance effective outcomes within a profession or discipline.
-With this individualized framework of growth, there are multiple paths to effective practice and we encourage educators, leaders and counselors to continuously examine and implement a wide range of evidence-based best practices.
+With this individualized framework of growth, there are multiple paths to effective practice and we encourage educators, leaders, and counselors to continuously examine and implement a wide range of evidence-based best practices.